Avani-Chouhan/DAL-Project/README.md

 - Fast Start-Up: Reduces delay in system activation.

-- Autonomous Load Adjustment:
+- **Autonomous Load Adjustment:**

--- Temporarily increases load during startup to enhance oscillation buildup.
+  - Increases load temporarily during startup to accelerate oscillation buildup.

--- Reduces load post-startup to save power in steady-state conditions.
+  - Reduces load afterward to lower steady-state power usage.

 Factors Influencing Startup Time:
 Startup time is affected by multiple parameters.
 A higher quality factor (Q) generally leads to slower startup as the system takes longer to build oscillations.
 Negative resistance (|RN|) plays a vital role in overcoming inherent losses and enabling the oscillator to initiate.
 Additionally, operating at higher frequencies tends to reduce the startup time, allowing the system to stabilize more quickly.